zoylendt/zoylendt.github.io/content/Selfhosted/Storage monitoring with Docker.md

 # Diskover

 > [!warning]
-> [Most features](https://diskoverdata.com/solutions/) of Diskover are not available in the free Community Edition, noticeably Analytics functions (File Tree, Treemap, Heatmap, ...)
+> [Most features](https://diskoverdata.com/solutions/) of Diskover are NOT available in the free Community Edition, noticeably Analytics functions (File Tree, Treemap, Heatmap, ...), tagging files, export to JSON/CSV, checksums etc.
+> However even the Community Edition has a nice dashboard, a (regex) search, many filet options (size, date, file type) and helps identifying large folders.
+> Also Disjover doesn't index the content of iles or does OCR

 ...